Ionkansah/Pump-Failure-Prediction-Dashboard/README.md

 ## How to Use the Dashboard
 The dashboard provides a straightforward interface:

-Sidebar: Provides information about IONARTS Projects Consult, contact details, links, visualization customization controls, and a company description pop-out.
+*Sidebar: Provides information about IONARTS Projects Consult, contact details, links, visualization customization controls, and a company description pop-out.

-Real-time Prediction: Use the input fields under "Predict Machine Failure" to enter parameters for a single pump and get an instant prediction.
+*Real-time Prediction: Use the input fields under "Predict Machine Failure" to enter parameters for a single pump and get an instant prediction.

-Batch Prediction: Use the file uploader under "Upload Data for Batch Prediction (CSV)" to upload a CSV file with your data (ensure it has the required columns).
+*Batch Prediction: Use the file uploader under "Upload Data for Batch Prediction (CSV)" to upload a CSV file with your data (ensure it has the required columns).

-The dashboard will display visualizations of your input data in the "Visualize Uploaded Input Data" expander.
+* The dashboard will display visualizations of your input data in the "Visualize Uploaded Input Data" expander.
 It will then show the prediction results in a table with a "Predicted Failure" column.
-Explore post-prediction insights using the provided charts (Failure Distribution, Feature Distributions, Correlation Heatmap, Boxplots).
+* Explore post-prediction insights using the provided charts (Failure Distribution, Feature Distributions, Correlation Heatmap, Boxplots).

-Customize Visualizations: Use the controls in the sidebar under "🎨 Visualization Customization" to change the color palettes of the charts and plots.
+* **Customize Visualizations**: Use the controls in the sidebar under "🎨 Visualization Customization" to change the color palettes of the charts and plots.
-Download Report: If you've uploaded batch data and predictions were made, the "📥 Generate Downloadable Report (PDF)" expander will allow you to download a PDF summary.
+* **Download Report**: If you've uploaded batch data and predictions were made, the "📥 Generate Downloadable Report (PDF)" expander will allow you to download a PDF summary.
-AI Agent Support: Click the "Isaac: Prediction Support Agent" button to open a chat window for assistance.
+* **AI Agent Support**: Click the "Isaac: Prediction Support Agent" button to open a chat window for assistance.
-Leave Feedback: Use the embedded form at the bottom to provide feedback on the dashboard.
+* **Leave Feedback**: Use the embedded form at the bottom to provide feedback on the dashboard.

 Ensure your trained_model.joblib is either in the root or in the notebooks/ folder and the path in NewRecoveryApp.py is updated accordingly.

 Dependencies
 The project relies on the libraries listed in requirements.txt, including:

-streamlit: For building the web application. pandas, numpy: For data manipulation.
+* **streamlit**: For building the web application.
+* **pandas, numpy**: For data manipulation.
-scikit-learn: For the ML model and preprocessing (StandardScaler, LabelEncoder).
+* **scikit-learn**: For the ML model and preprocessing (StandardScaler, LabelEncoder).
-joblib: For loading the trained model. matplotlib, seaborn, plotly: For data visualization.
+* **joblib**: For loading the trained model.
+* **matplotlib, seaborn, plotly**: For data visualization.
-Pillow: For image handling (used for the background).
+* **Pillow**: For image handling (used for the background).
-fpdf: For PDF report generation.
+* **fpdf**: For PDF report generation.
-imbalanced-learn: (Included in requirements, potentially used during model training).
+* **imbalanced-learn**: (Included in requirements, potentially used during model training).

 ## Future Enhancements
-a.
-Integration with real-time sensor data streams.
+* Integration with real-time sensor data streams.
-b.
-Development of more advanced machine learning models.
+* Development of more advanced machine learning models.
-c.
-Enhanced error handling and data validation for uploaded CSVs.
+* Enhanced error handling and data validation for uploaded CSVs.
-d.
-Implementation of user authentication and authorization for secure deployment.
+* Implementation of user authentication and authorization for secure deployment.
-e.
-More sophisticated visualization options and interactivity.
+* More sophisticated visualization options and interactivity.
-d.
-Training on larger and more diverse oil pump datasets.
+* Training on larger and more diverse oil pump datasets.
-e.
-A/B testing of different UI layouts and features.
+* A/B testing of different UI layouts and features.
-f.
-Deployment to a production environment (e.g., Streamlit Community Cloud, AWS, Azure).
+* Deployment to a production environment (e.g., Streamlit Community Cloud, AWS, Azure).

 License: MIT